cssu/first-year-guide/README.md

 **QUERCUS** (A.K.A.
 Portal, or the most unpronounceable name on campus)

-[QUERCUS](q.utoronto.ca) is the new system (now two years old) which most courses use to provide lecture slides, important dates, and course updates (previously, it was called Blackboard and some people still do call it that).
+[QUERCUS](q.utoronto.ca) is the new system (migration from PORTAL happened in 2018) which most courses use to provide lecture slides, important dates, and course updates (previously, it was called Blackboard and some people still do call it that).
 You can also submit your assignments, and sometimes access your term marks (tests, quizzes, assignments etc.) through this system.
 CS courses tend to use their own sites in conjunction with MarkUs (see below), but most other courses are adamant on using it (though some courses use other tools as well, so you should make sure to check the syllabus of each one of your courses to see what they are using).
 If you've used D2L or Blackboard, then you'll find that QUERCUS is a bit familiar.

 **MarkUs**